kelseyhightower/event-gateway-on-kubernetes/README.md

 ## Routing Events to Google Cloud Functions

-In this section you will deploy a Google Cloud Function which will be used to test the event routing functionality of the Event Gateway cluster.
+In this section you will deploy the `echo` Google Cloud Function used to test the event routing functionality of the Event Gateway.
 Deploy the `echo` cloud function:

 ```
 gcloud beta functions deploy echo \